Lcbx/GdScript2All/README_TEMPLATE.md

 ### Limitations
 - read [TODO.md](TODO.md) for WIP features
 - type inference does not currently support user-defined classes
+- generated C++ does not contain the includes nor does it handle pointers
 - pattern matching ex:
 ```GDScript
 match [34, 6]: